 How is Jumeok Bap (Korean rice balls) different from onigiri (Japanese rice balls)?

 Honestly, they’re not much different.
 Onigiri are triangle shaped and jumeok bap are spherical shaped (well, when you don’t shape them into bees).

 Can you make the rice balls ahead of time and refrigerate or freeze them?

-- replace any of the fillings in this recipe with fillings of your choosing: veggies, plant-based meats, vegan kimchi, sesame seeds, etc.
+- Eggless Salad: Replace any of the fillings in this recipe with fillings of your choosing: veggies, plant-based meats, vegan tuna, vegan kimchi, sesame seeds, etc.

-- if you don’t have sushi rice, you can use another short-grain rice, such as short-grain white rice or arborio rice.
+- Sushi Rice: If you don’t have sushi rice, you can use another short-grain rice, such as short-grain white rice or arborio rice.